1.

 2/K,

-somewhat higher than Eq.
+higher than Eq.
 (4) predicts.
 This is not surprising given the

 uncertainties in the calculation.
 They also measured 4.5 W/m